If you spend time around editors, you may hear the words “plain language.” What is plain language?

 The plain language movement in the U.S. began just after World War II, when several federal employees wanted to make federal documents easier to understand.

-In 1966, a Bureau of Land Management employee, John O’Hayre, wrote a book I was happy to get my hands on: Gobbledygook Has Gotta Go.
+In 1966, a Bureau of Land Management employee, John O’Hayre, wrote Gobbledygook Has Gotta Go.
 You can download it here: http://www.governmentattic.org/15docs/Gobbledygook_Has_Gotta_Go_1966.pdf

 Since then, plain language efforts have changed with each administration: advanced by Presidents Nixon and Carter, then rescinded by President Regan.
 Progress in the 1980s was voluntary and varied by agency.
-Professor Joseph Kimble, of the Thomas Cooley Law School, became an active advocate.
-In 1984 he started the longest-running column on legal writing, “Plain Language.”
+Professor Joseph Kimble, of the Thomas Cooley Law School, became an active advocate in 1984 when he started the longest-running column on legal writing, “Plain Language.”
 Kimble said:

 Poor communication is the great hidden cost of doing business and governing.
 Using plain language pays off for everyone in fewer mistakes, faster compliance, better decisions, and less frustration.
 Plain language could even help to restore faith in public institutions.